What to spray on the ribs while smoking

 • First of all, you should keep in mind that, like any other factor, spritzing can also affect the flavor of your ribs if overused.

 • Moreover, you should consider avoiding using too thin a liquid.
-Using thin liquid can result in the washing out of rub .
+Using thin liquid can result in the washing out of rub.

-If you want to use thin liquid, then consider mixing it with some additives to help it stick to the ribs .
+If you want to use thin liquid, then consider mixing it with some additives to help it stick to the ribs.

-• You have to smoke the ribs for 90 minutes to 2 hours without adding spritz.
+• You have to smoke the ribs for 90 minutes to 2 hours without adding a spritz.
 After 2 hours, spritz the ribs with the liquid of your choice.

 • After that, keep spritzing the ribs every 30 minutes to avoid drying out.